 2. Other duplicates are identified by a combination of different criteria.
 You can set these criteria in the project settings:

-ID (it cannot be disabled)
+ID (cannot be disabled)

 In case of identical ID, only one reference is displayed in Preview.